cobalthq/cobalt-product-public-docs/content/en/PMP/_index.md

 - Streamline end-to-end processes
 - Standardize reporting for stakeholders

-<span style="background-color: #ECE6FA; padding: 2px;">An Internal Pentest is a pentest that your organization's team members complete for your organization on the Cobalt platform without involving Cobalt pentesters.</span>
+An Internal Pentest is a pentest that your organization's team members complete for your organization on the Cobalt platform without involving Cobalt pentesters.

 The workflow for Internal Pentests is similar to other pentests that you run on the Cobalt platform.
 Here's what you need to know: